 This is a very basic list of options.
 Your school may have more or less available, depending on where you are.

 Right now, you might be expecting us to say "extracurricular activities are good for college applications."
 However true that may be, let’s ignore that for a moment.
 Your résumé should not be the primary reason to do something.
 So why else should you participate?

 The activities on your extracurricular résumé involve two important elements:

 - the activities themselves, and

 - the achievements you reached while doing them.

-One reason might be that there is a cause you care about (for example, helping young kids do well in primary school by becoming a tutor).
+Volunteering is a great way to get involved in a cause you care about (for example, helping young kids do well in primary school by becoming a tutor).
 In this case, not only can you build work experience and social skills by taking on an internship or volunteer position, but you can make connections with people who are interested in the same things you are.

 And we aren’t just referring to mentors or others who can give you recommendations in this case.
 We also mean friends.

-Another reason is that you are simply interested in developing a skill.
+Extracurricular activities can also help you develop a new skill or explore a hobby you're interested in.
 Perhaps you have taken piano lessons since you were young and you truly enjoy it.
-Perhaps you like taking pictures and started a photography blog or small business selling stock photos.
-Perhaps you enjoy making videos and started a YouTube channel.
+Maybe you like taking pictures and start a photography blog or a small business selling stock photos.
+If you enjoy making videos, you could start a YouTube channel.
 Or perhaps you are taking extra math courses outside of school because you want to study number theory when you get to university.

 These examples are all circumstantial, of course, but every single one of these things counts as an extracurricular activity.
-Any awards you earn while participating (like earning a national title at a recital) also count.
+And any awards you earn while participating (like earning a national title at a recital) also count.